 Being based in the UK may raise some concerns about HMA’s true intentions when it comes to users’ privacy.
 However, the provider claims that it collects no logs now, which is something to think about.

-The PPTP protocol comes with MS-Chap version 2 authentication while L2TP comes with a 3DES/AES algorithm.
-HIdeMyAss has other features to improve your security as you browse the web.
+In the past, HMA used PPTP protocol, which comes with MS-Chap version 2 authentication while L2TP with a 3DES/AES algorithm.
+Now, the only protocol it supports is OpenVPN.
+HMA has other features to improve your security as you browse the web.
 Here’s a couple:

 This feature allows you to send anonymous emails to anyone through an email address you come up with by yourself.
 You can configure the email address to get deleted by setting a timer that dictates how long the address is to stay active.